-The security service depends on several directories and files, which might need to be relocated when it comes to deployment time.
-Some directories and files that might be relocated are, as follows:

-- Artix install directory-if you manually move the core files in the Artix installation, this would affect the location of certain library directories that the security service depends on.
-The following configuration settings would be affected: - SECURITY_CLASSPATH-a substitution variable that specifies the location of the JAR file containing the security service code. - plugins:java_server:system_properties-amongst this list of properties, the java.endorsed.dirs property would be affected. - iS2 properties file-this is an important file that provides additional security service configuration through Java properties.
-You can alter the location of this file by editing the is2.properties property in the list of properties specified by plugins:java server:system properties. - Security log file-if you have enabled local logging for the security service, you can specify the location of the security log file by editing the plugins:local log stream:filename configuration variable.
+Minimum level of security The security service always requires clients to present an X.509 certificate to identify themselves, irrespective of the secure invocation policy specified in configuration.
+Hence, the actual level of security that applies to SSL/TLS communications is obtained by implicitly adding EstablishTrustInClient to the list of required association options in the target secure invocation policy (the security service does this automatically).
+Relocating files The security service depends on several directories and files, which might need to be relocated when it comes to deployment time.
+Some directories and files that might be relocated are, as follows: • Artix install directory-if you manually move the core files in the Artix installation, this would affect the location of certain library directories that the security service depends on.
+The following configuration settings would be affected: SECURITY_CLASSPATH-a substitution variable that specifies the location of the JAR file containing the security service code. plugins:java_server:system_properties-amongst this list of properties, the java.endorsed.dirs property would be affected. • iS2 properties file -this is an important file that provides additional security service configuration through Java properties.
+You can alter the location of this file by editing the is2.properties property in the list of properties specified by plugins:java_server:system_properties. • Security log file-if you have enabled local logging for the security service, you can specify the location of the security log file by editing the plugins:local_log_stream:filename configuration variable.